psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 > I have said in my previous note that the Independents were the most important religious body in the valley.
 Between these and their older established Presbyterian (i.e, Unitarian) rivals, whose chapel was (and is) at Gellionen, there were smart debates on the deep things of theology.
 Here is a stanza taken at random from a long ballad which is quoted in full in the article:
 >
 > "I know that Death's opinion of Jesus on the Rood
-> Was simply the Sccinian's — that but a Man there stood ;
+> Was simply the Sccinian's — that but a Man there stood;
 > But at the third day's dawning he found himself mista'en—
 >'Twas Jesus rose in triumph, *Death* wore the captive’s chain."
 >